ammaryasirnaich/finetunninglama3_1/Readme.md

 ## Highlights

 This tutorial will guide you through the process of fine-tuning the latest Meta-Llama-3.1-8B language model released by Meta using LoRA (Low-Rank Adaptation).
-Key features include:
+You can use google colab or local GPU (takes around 10.2GB GPU) Key features include:

 ### Basic Steps